 Drawing his inspiration from Franklin D. Roosevelt’s 1941 Annual Message to Congress (now known as the State of the Union Address) where the president outlined his vision for four essential freedoms that all people deserve–freedom of speech, freedom of religion, freedom from want, and freedom from fear of war–Brembeck named this new foundation the Fourth Freedom Forum.
 From the beginning, the purpose of the Forum was to promote freedom from fear of violent conflict through the development of economic power, not military power, as the force that rules the world.

-Initially, during the cold war, the Forum brought together U.S. military leadership and nuclear policy experts to discuss alternative solutions to nuclear armaments.
+The Forum has brought together U.S. military leadership and nuclear policy experts to discuss alternative solutions to nuclear armaments.
+We brought together experts from around the world, including former secretaries of defense, commanders of strategic weapons, and diplomats to develop and implement initiatives focused on promoting arms control and disarmament.
 In the early 1990s, as the United States and other countries were imposing sanctions to disarm Iraq and end the wars in former Yugoslavia, the Forum launched a major program to evaluate and improve the use of sanctions to enhance international security.

 Sanctions and Security Research Program Established